TaitoUnited/taito-cli/docs/templates.md

 Taito-cli comes with some simple infrastucture templates that you can use as an example to set up your infrastructure.
 You may also find more infrastructure templates on [GitHub](TODO).

+> NOTE: Currently the Google Cloud example works, but the others are still work in progress.
+Contributions are welcome.

 ### Managed public cloud infrastructure

 * [AWS](https://github.com/TaitoUnited/taito-cli/tree/master/examples/zones/aws)